ysyk2021/conflict-resolution-in-construction-managing-disputes-and-building-stronger-relationships-on-the/src/chapter-1-2.md

-# The Importance of Conflict Resolution for Successful Construction Projects

 Effective communication and collaboration are essential for successful construction projects.
 However, conflicts can arise due to various factors such as budget constraints, design changes, differing stakeholder interests, or schedule delays.
 Conflict resolution is critical for managing disputes and building stronger relationships among project stakeholders.
 This chapter provides an introduction to the importance of conflict resolution in construction projects.